 It can also be accessed by boat

 The sandy bottoms of Cala Mendia are perfect for anchoring.

 In Cala Mendia we will have a lifeguard service, showers, toilets and rental of umbrellas and hammocks in the summer months.
 There are no facilities for water sports rentals, which are in fact prohibited in the cove.

-If we have settled in Cala Mandia to spend our holidays, from here you can access very quickly to many other beaches of the Mallorcan east.
 In Porto Cristo and Manacor there is also a wide variety of gourmet restaurants, for those who decide on gastronomic tourism.
-And within a few kilometers you can also visit the famous caves of the Drach, and those of Hams.
+And within a few kilometers you can also visit the famous Caves of the Drach, and those of Hams.